How to Configure UART & Transmit Data

 The UART is always connected in the cross connection, connecting the TX pin of the MCU to the RX of the device and the RX to the TX of the device.
 The module then connects to the computer using the USB.

-Below is the image showing the UART configuration in cubeMX.
+Below is the image showing the UART configuration in CubeMX.

 We will use the Asynchronous Mode for the communication.
 Only 2 pins are used in the Asynchronous mode, TX and RX.
+The baud rate is set to 115200.
+We need to use the same baud rate for the receiver device also.

 Word length consists of the data bits and the parity bit.
 STM32 supports different word lengths of 7 bits, 8 bits and 9 bits.
 A typical UART frame is shown in the image below.